Bosch Brewing Company: Back to brewing

-The death of a brewery
+Brewery closure

 In the early 1970s Bosch was unable to compete with the large breweries of Detroit, Milwaukee, and St. Louis.

 On September 28, 1973, the last keg of Bosch beer was delivered to Schmidt's Corner Bar in Houghton.
 The strong connection between Bosch and the community was even more apparent on that day.
 The Daily Mining Gazette captured the atmosphere at the bar stating "there were so many the patrons were crawling on one another", while locals expressed their dismay: "the Copper Country is losing many of these small industries... we just can't stand to lose such industries, that's all that's to it."

 The trademarks were sold to the Jacob Leinenkugel Brewing Company of Chippewa Falls, Wisconsin.
 Leinenkugel continued to produce the signature Bosch brand in the traditional flavor, and hired Bosch master brewer Vincent Charney.
 Brand loyalists continued drinking Bosch, but after several years, profit from the Bosch brand diminished and Leinenkugel suspended production of Bosch in 1986.

-Bringing back Bosch

-The popularity of microbreweries is growing rapidly, and the few microbreweries in the area seem to be doing well, including the Keweenaw Brewing Company, the Library Restaurant and Pub in Houghton, and the Michigan House Café and Brew Pub in Calumet, home of Red Jacket Brewing.

-The number of small specialty brewers in the U.S. has risen dramatically in recent decades.
-In 1997 the United States for the first time surpassed Germany in the number of breweries, despite Germany having the highest per capita consumption of beer.
-From 1983 to mid-1999, the number of brewing firms in the United States increased from 43 to 1414, and the number continues to increase.
-Nearly every brewery opened in the past 20 years has been associated with the microbrewery movement.
-By definition, a microbrewery is "a brewery producing less than 15,000 barrels per year".

-In 1994, Leinenkugel manager Chuck Strehl said: "Microbreweries have become economically feasible in past years and some smaller breweries have been able to get at new lease on life."
-He said "The Bosch label could probably be produced today and even make a profit."